navneetsagar15/Sales_Prediction/README.md

 Open SalesPrediction.ipynb and follow the instructions within for execution.
 Note:

-This README assumes the presence of test.csv and predictions.csv based on typical sales forecasting workflows.
+This README assumes the presence of test.csv and salesoutput.csv based on typical sales forecasting workflows.
 The actual file names might differ.
 Update the instructions accordingly if the file names are different.
 Further Exploration